This tool is useful in challenging assumptions you make about what another person intended or meant in a conversation

 During a recent coaching call, a client mentioned a troubling conversation she had had with her CEO a year or so ago.

-During any interaction, we make a whole bunch of assumptions about what that person did or didn't mean/intend.
-And, unfortunately, we let the gremlins in our head go wild, based on those assumptions.
+During any interaction, we make a whole bunch of assumptions about what that person did or didn't mean or intend.
+Unfortunately, we let the gremlins in our head go wild, based on those assumptions.

 Maybe you recognize this type of scenario: